b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 it one point at a time, look at the instructions (they are pretty precise on purpose).

 *Hint.
-Remember that each of those functions may have a substitute that ends with `!` (a function that modifies an already existing figure).
+Remember that each of those functions may have an equivalent that ends with `!` (a function that modifies an already existing figure).
 It is for you to decide when to use which version of a plotting function.*